Skip to main content

 At the heart of any research group is the people involved.
 It is the bright and motivated students who make quality research possible in the PyRO lab.

-Currently, there are 5 graduate students (5 PhD) and 9 undergraduates actively contributing to the research being performed in the PyRO lab.
+Currently, there are 1 post-doctoral researcher, 8 graduate students (8 PhD) and 10 undergraduates actively contributing to the research being performed in the PyRO lab.

 Graduate Students: